H-Studio logo

 MicroservicesHighVery highSlowScaled platforms with large teams

-Our position: For many early B2B SaaS products, the modular monolith is the best starting point.
-Not because microservices are bad, but because early teams usually need speed, clarity and stable ownership more than distributed infrastructure.
+Our position: For many early B2B SaaS products, the modular monolith is the best starting point — not because microservices are bad, but because early teams usually need speed, clarity, and stable ownership more than distributed infrastructure.

 Teams building on a modern web stack should define module boundaries as if those modules might become independent services later.
 The preparation costs little upfront and saves significant time if the move to a distributed setup actually happens.
 Domain-Driven Design provides the conceptual basis through clean Bounded Contexts.